GenomicaMicrob/mg_classifier/README.md

 mg_classifier assigns a taxonomy to 16S or 18S sequences produced by PCR amplification of metagenomic DNA.
 It can classify the sequences with several public databases.

 ### Dependencies
-You will need the following scripts in you path:
+You will need the following scripts in you [PATH](http://www.troubleshooters.com/linux/prepostpath.htm); or just download them and move them to /usr/bin (you will need superuser authorization for this, example: `sudo mv vsearch /usr/bin`.
 - To cluster and classify sequences it relies on [vsearch](https://github.com/torognes/vsearch).
 - [fastagrep](http://search.cpan.org/~jwb/Bio-Gonzales-0.05/bin/fagrep).
 - If you are processing many samples (usual stuff) the script needs another little perl script called compile_classifications.pl.